The Link Between Urinary Incontinence And Pelvic Floor Issues

 Stress incontinence is especially common postpartum and can happen when you cough, sneeze, or participate in strenuous exercise or activities which engage your abdominal muscles.

-Comparatively, urge incontinence causes a strong, urgent need to urine which often can’t be held until you reach a toilet.
+Comparatively, urge incontinence causes a strong, urgent need to urinate.

 This may feel embarrassing and stressful, but it’s important to remember this is a far more common condition than you might think.